Luke-Gauntlett/capstone-DCFWF/README.md

 #### Epic 1 ACCEPTANCE CRITERIA

-- [ ] Data is extracted from the website API for orders, customers, and products
+- [x] Data is extracted from the website API for orders
-- [ ] Full extraction runs if no previous timestamp exists
+- [x] Full extraction runs if no previous timestamp exists
-- [ ] Supports incremental extraction based on last run timestamp
+- [x] Supports incremental extraction based on last run timestamp
-- [ ] Extraction handles API pagination and rate limits
+- [x] Extraction handles API pagination and rate limits
-- [ ] Data integrity is maintained (no missing data)
+- [x] Data integrity is maintained (no missing data)
-- [ ] Extracted data is saved to raw storage (CSV)
+- [x] Extracted data is passed to transform script
 - [ ] tests verify extraction success
 - [ ] Successful extractions are logged with timestamps
 - [ ] API errors are logged and handled gracefully